 In any proceedings for an offence in respect of noise nuisances5, where the offence consists in contravening certain requirements6, it is a defence to prove that the alleged offence was covered by a notice served or a consent given under the Control of Pollution Act 19747.

-It is no defence for the defendant to allege
+It is no defence for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.